aldorperez1/learn-go-pres/content/050-composite-data-types/40-structs/040-structs-passage.md

 ---

 #### Trying to modify reference inside function
-- Since its only a copy of a reference, it only changes the reference inside the function
+- Since it's only a copy of a reference, it only changes the reference inside the function
 - Original reference is intact

 ```go